wordofwarning/wordofwarning.org/current/2020-springsummer/holdingdickie/index.md

 Will is white, British, straight, and privately educated.
 He grew up in a wealthy suburb inside the M25 and now lives in a Victorian house in Liverpool.
 Divorced parents; addictions to food, exercise, and attention.<br>Is there a way of coming to terms with this identity, this past, and his privilege?<br>Any hope?
 Any space for a voice and moving body beyond a maelstrom of inequality?

 #### Biography
-Liverpool-based artist Will Dickie returns after 2019's [*The Rave Space*](/archive/2019-springsummer/dickie); a self-produced independent performance maker, he works across dance/theatre/live art; using body, autobiography + place, he creates soulful performances for site + stage.
+Liverpool-based artist Will Dickie is a self-produced independent performance maker, working across dance/theatre/live art; using body, autobiography + place, he creates soulful performances for site + stage.

-Will's solo works have extensively toured the UK + Ireland (*Memories of Suburbia*, *Team of the Decades*, *The Rave Space*), and in 2020 made his international debut in Perth, Australia.

-Will collaborates internationally, as an actor, dancer, DJ + director across art forms; he also facilitates young + professional artists, working extensively with artists who are learning disabled.
+Will's solo works have extensively toured the UK + Ireland (including [*The Rave Space*](/archive/2019-springsummer/dickie)), and in 2020 made his international debut in Perth, Australia.
+Collaborating internationally as an actor, dancer, DJ + director across art forms, he also facilitates young + professional artists, working extensively with artists who are learning disabled.

 #### Reviews
 >*A brutal encounter with the self … an act which jolts you awake*<br>&nbsp;— <a href="http://www.ayoungertheatre.com/review-the-rave-space-camden-peoples-theatre" target="_blank">A Younger Theatre on *The Rave Space*</a><br>*Highs, lows, energy and intimacy … a moving exploration of masculinity*<br>&nbsp;— <a href="http://www.thestage.co.uk/reviews/latitude-festival-2014" target="_blank">The Stage on *Team of the Decades*</a><br>*Fiercely imaginative and stunningly original*<br>&nbsp;— Adrian Howells on *Memories of Suburbia*